 Regardless of your diagnosis and recommended treatment, resting is highly important to your recovery.
 As cold and flu viruses are spread by germs, we strongly encourage you to remain at home during your illness.
 During this time, we recommend you keep hydrated and rest.
 If our Fort Worth, TX physicians prescribe your medication, it is important that you fill them and begin taking them as soon as possible.
 You should continue taking your medicine for the full length of time prescribed, even if you begin to feel better.
 If your symptoms do not subside or you begin to feel worse, you should return to University Urgent Care for further medical treatment.

 - Procedure Recovery Location

-Cold and flu season return in full force year after year, and unfortunately most of us are all too familiar with their company.
-University Urgent Care in Fort Worth, TX has a highly skilled medical staff and an advanced facility, equipped to diagnose and treat your illness in a time efficient manner so that you can feel better, faster.
+Cold and flu season returns in full force year after year, and unfortunately, most of us are all too familiar with their company.
+University Urgent Care in Fort Worth, TX has a highly skilled medical staff and an advanced facility equipped to diagnose and treat your illness in a time-efficient manner so that you can feel better, faster.
 If you are suffering from these symptoms and are desperate for relief, stop by University Urgent Care today.
-Our facility is open seven days a week, staffed with qualified individuals and featuring private examination rooms to assist us in seeing you to recovery.
+Our facility is open seven days a week, staffed with qualified individuals, and features private examination rooms to assist us in seeing you to recovery.

 What is telemedicine?

 University Urgent Care now offers online appointments.
 Call to book your visit and see a doctor today.Read

 Summer brings forth many different ailments to spoil your summer fun.
 Here’s a top 10 list of prevalent Summer illnesses here in North TexasRead